cpicanco/cpicanco.github.io/README.md

  - Open Graph for image and description preview on Facebook;
  - Twitter Card from image and description preview on Twitter;
  - Next step are:
- 	- to optimize to search engines;
+ 	- OSE;
     - to implement pagination;

 # License and copyright

-Following files, directories and their contents (directories, subdirectories and files) are copyright Carlos Rafael Fernandes Picanço and are not part of the Software.
+Following files, directories and their contents (including directories, subdirectories and files) are copyright Carlos Rafael Fernandes Picanço.
 You must not reuse anything therein without my explicit permission:

 * _posts/
 * _site/